Careers in Finance Jobs, Salaries, and Education for Aspiring Financial Professionals

 Brokerage firms, such as Charles Schwab and Fidelity Investments, are financial intermediaries that buy and sell securities on behalf of clients.

-These firms coordinate a range of services for individuals with large net worths, including banking, investment management, and estate planning.
+These firms coordinate a range of services for individuals with large net worth, including banking, investment management, and estate planning.

 How to Find a Job in Finance